telerik/ajax-docs/controls/panelbar/accessibility-and-internationalization/keyboard-support.md

 	![panelbar-accessibilityandinternalization-keyboardsupport-end](images/end.png)

->note The arrow keyboard navigation includes all visible panel items, regardless of their level
+>tip The arrow keyboard navigation includes all visible panel items, regardless of their level
 >